IngeniousCoderArchives/SGNextBus/README.md

 - Change favicon.ico

 - Show Bus Stop Information (eg name, location) of searching bus stop

-- Embed google maps for bus location (maybe use google map api and set marker?)

 - Not in operation show "Not in operation" instead of just not showing - for second buses